Minutes

 Pride City Quilt Guild

-Minutes – October 20, 2025
+Minutes – November 17, 2025

-Call to order: 9:30 by Jill Jespersen.
-Please silence cell phones.
+Call to order: 9:30 by Jill Jespersen Please silence cell phones.

-Minutes for September 15, 2025 are accepted as published.
+Minutes for October 20, 2025 are accepted as published.

 Committee Reports